-[W]hen I started out in around 2001, my only ambition was to provide conservatives and conservative libertarians with a rational and scientific means of arguing in favor of our ancient aristocratic group evolutionary strategy (culture and civilization) against secular socialist humanists and their overwhelming production of propaganda, pseudoscience and deceit.
+While I had the idea in 1992, listening to the propaganda of the time, I started working hard on the problem in or around 2001.
+And my only ambition was to provide conservatives and conservative libertarians with a rational and scientific means of arguing in favor of our ancient aristocratic group evolutionary strategy (culture and civilization) against secular socialist humanists and their overwhelming production of propaganda, pseudoscience and deceit.

 I was pretty sure by about 2006 that I knew the institutional solution to creating heterogeneous post-democratic polities.
 It didn’t take me long to solve the problem of institutions.